- Self-Directed Accounts

 Your retirement account is designed to provide for your retirement and is not intended to benefit you now.
 You cannot receive a direct or indirect benefit from the property purchase.
 It’s considered an “indirect benefit” if your IRA is engaged in transactions that, in some way, can benefit you personally.

 A few examples include:

 Whenever making an investment decision, please consult with tax, legal, and accounting professionals.
-You can also refer to the IRS for more information: Internal Revenue Code 4975 and IRS Publication 590.
+Read more about real estate IRA rules or refer to the IRS for more information: Internal Revenue Code 4975 and IRS Publication 590.

 Access the guide to discover more about the self-directed real estate investing process, including: